Docker » Fundamentals

 cat /etc/os-release && exit

-The -it flags create an interactive terminal session.
-When you type exit, the container stops.
+The -it flags create an interactive terminal session; typing exit stops the container.

 # Run Nginx web server in the background